fbpx

 As an author, she has written the best-selling book titled ”How Do I Deal with My Emotions,” which provides practical tools and insights for navigating and processing emotions effectively.

-In this interview session, Andrea shared how with she courageously fought her way into Barnes and Noble with no huge social followers and got her book sold out.
+In this interview session, Andrea shared how she courageously fought her way into Barnes and Noble with no huge social followers and got her book sold out.

 Let’s dive in…